 I embark on a modern pilgrimage to Spain in search of my grandfather, Leopoldo Savignac Battistini– because my mum wanted me to, and because neither of us knew him.
 Mum met him only once when she was 8 years old.
 He was a photographer from Venezuela who emigrated to Spain and worked there 1909-1948.
-In 1939 he takes a portrait photograph of General Franco.
-The shock of this discovery forces me to re-think moments from my adolescence and my relationship with my mum.
+I have travelled through the Basque Country and Madrid to compile his archive and embarked on a conversation with his work through alternative photographic practices and creative non-fiction.

 Santa Klara 1920 and 2021